dudziks/mdfirebase/README.md

-## 7. Use the class MyReo in your Viewmodel
+## 7. Use the class MyRepo in your Viewmodel

 class MyViewModel: ViewModel() {
 	val myRepo = MyRepo()